benjhess/node-packer/node/doc/api/child_process.md

 encoding, `Buffer` objects will be passed to the callback instead.

-If this method is invoked as its [`util.promisify()`][]ed version, it returns a Promise for an object with `stdout` and `stderr` properties.
-In case of an error, a rejected promise is returned, with the same `error` object given in the callback, but with an additional two properties `stdout` and `stderr`.
+If this method is invoked as its [`util.promisify()`][]ed version, it returns a `Promise` for an `Object` with `stdout` and `stderr` properties.
+In case of an error (including any error resulting in an exit code other than 0), a rejected promise is returned, with the same `error` object given in the callback, but with an additional two properties `stdout` and `stderr`.

 ```js